Engee documentation

 concrete_jac = true), save_everystep = false);

-For more information on the preconditioner interface, see the linear solver documentation.
+For more information about the preconditioner interface, see documentation on the linear solver.

-Defining a sparse matrix and a Jacobian for Sundials works just like any other package.
-The core difference is in the choice of the linear solver.
-With Sundials, the linear solver choice is done with a Symbol in the linear_solver from a preset list.
-Particular choices of note are :Band for a banded matrix and :GMRES for using GMRES.
-If you are using Sundials, :GMRES will not require defining the JacVecOperator, and instead will always make use of a Jacobian-Free Newton Krylov (with numerical differentiation).
-Thus, on this problem we could do:
+The definition of a sparse matrix and Jacobian for Sundials is the same as for any other package.
+The main difference lies in the choice of a linear solver.
+In Sundials` the linear solver is selected using the symbol in linear_solver' from a list of preset values.
+Of particular note is the choice of `:Band for the tape matrix and :GMRES for using GMRES.
+If you use Sundials, :GMRES does not require the definition of a JacVecOperator and will always use the Newton-Krylov method without Jacobian (with numerical differentiation).
+Thus, the following can be done for this task.

 using Sundials